The Russia Investigations: Battle Lines Drawn Over Mueller, Justice Dept. And The FBI

 Trump's allies continued their work through this week: Deputy FBI Director Andrew McCabe made separate visits to Capitol Hill for some 14 hours' worth of closed sessions with three House committees — Intelligence, Judiciary and Oversight.
 The behind-closed-doors sessions displeased Republicans who were already angry with McCabe to begin with.

-His wife, Jill, ran for state office in Virginia as a Democrat before McCabe became the Bureau's No. 2.
+His wife, Jill, ran for state office in Virginia as a Democrat before McCabe became the bureau's No. 2.
 The Justice Department says they followed the appropriate ethics protocols, but the McCabes have been a political target since the 2016 campaign season.

 Rep. Jim Jordan, R-Ohio, who sits on the Judiciary Committee, has been out front with charges against the FBI.
-He charged Tuesday that the feds were plotting to undermine Trump's campaign during the 2016 cycle.
+He said Tuesday that the feds had plotted to undermine Trump's campaign during the 2016 cycle.

 "I think they were putting together a plan to keep Donald Trump from becoming the next president of the United States," he said.

-The FBI Agents Association, a professional group, called the same day for these kinds of comments to stop.
+On the same day, the FBI Agents Association called for those kinds of comments to stop.

-"Attacks on our character and demeaning comments about the FBI will not deter agents from continuing to do what we have always done—dedicate our lives to protecting the American people," the group said in a statement.
+"Attacks on our character and demeaning comments about the FBI will not deter agents from continuing to do what we have always done — dedicate our lives to protecting the American people," the professional group said in a statement.
 "The true story of the FBI cannot be reduced to partisan talking points."

-Congressional Democrats later joined in with defenses of Mueller, the FBI and the Justice Department: On Wednesday, Senate Intelligence Committee Vice Chairman Mark Warner, D-Va., made a floor speech condemning the criticism.
+Congressional Democrats later joined in with defenses of Mueller, the FBI and the Justice Department.
+On Wednesday, Senate Intelligence Committee Vice Chairman Mark Warner, D-Va., made a floor speech condemning the criticism.
 On Thursday, 171 House Democrats signed a letter to Deputy Attorney General Rod Rosenstein supporting Mueller.

-So as Washington, D.C., emptied out for the holidays, the battle lines were well drawn: the White House was aloof and the Senate was sedate, but elements in the House remained white hot.
+So as Washington, D.C., emptied out for the holidays, the battle lines were well-drawn: the White House was aloof and the Senate was sedate, but elements in the House remained white-hot.

-Depending on the events of 2018, if Trump were to change his mind and try to lean on Rosenstein to remove Mueller — or replace Attorney General Jeff Sessions or take some other action to achieve the same ends — a great deal of political groundwork would already have been laid.
+Depending on the events of 2018, if Trump were to change his mind and try to lean on Rosenstein to remove Mueller — or to replace Attorney General Jeff Sessions or to take some other action to achieve the same ends — a great deal of political groundwork would already have been laid.

 The Clinton uranium matter